linkerd/linkerd/linkerd/docs/config.md

   * *maxWaiters* -- Optional.
 The maximum number of connection requests that are queued when the connection concurrency exceeds maxSize.  (default:
   Int.MaxValue)
+* *responseClassifier* -- Optional.
+A (sometimes protocol-specific) module that determines which responses should be considered failures and, of those, which should be considered [retryable](#retries).
+By default, connection-level errors are considered failures and those where the request has not been written are considered retryable.
+  * *kind* -- Indicates the response classifier moduel

 #### TLS